TABISHCODING/learning-journey-python-ai/01-Web-Development-with-Python/Module-3-Working-with-databases/Notes.md

 Even when using an ORM, understanding the underlying SQL is invaluable for troubleshooting, optimization, and grasping what your code is actually doing.

-Understood.
-Here is a comprehensive summary of ORMs and database schema design, formatted for your GitHub README.

 ###